bernalo-lab/production-failure-patterns/categories/data/data.md

 ## Description

-A **Hot Partition** occurs when a disproportionate amount of traffic targets a single shard, partition, or key within a distributed system.
+A <a href="../../patterns/data/database-connection-exhaustion.md" style="min-width:260px; border:1px solid #e5e7eb; border-radius:8px; padding:12px; text-decoration:none;">**Hot Partition** </a> occurs when a disproportionate amount of traffic targets a single shard, partition, or key within a distributed system.

 While the system may appear balanced overall, one node or partition becomes overloaded.